 Nothing seems to matter when it comes to Trump supporters, as he said very early on in the election, he could shoot somebody and not lose voters.
 The question is why?
 What is going on in the American political landscape that has given rise to a candidate who can literally do no wrong with a subset of voters?

-The title of this post is fitting.
 This post will not matter, and not just because no one reads this blog :).
 Some people check it out every once in a while and family, friends, and sometimes students click on my posts.
 The reason is because, if you agree with what I am saying, I will just reinforce your opinion.
 But, if you disagree, you will most likely completely disregard everything I am writing.
 Nothing will matter.
 The fact that I have a Ph.D.
 In political science will be more of a reason to disregard everything – I will be just another Liberal Academic against Trump.
 In fact, you may not even get this far into the post.
 You probably already closed the browser after you read my critical statements about Trump’s citing Japanese Internment as legal precedent.
 What is even more interesting about this electoral cycle and political environment is that fake news is running rampant!

 My Facebook newsfeed was filled with so much fake news this election cycle and everybody is starting to notice, including the President!
 Here is one example with the headline, “Wikileaks CONFIRMS, Hillary Sold Weapons to ISIS… Then Drops Another Bombshell…” This story appeared on millions of users’ newsfeed.
 They clicked on the story, shared the story, and then most likely told others about what they read.
 This story is completely false!
 The article is written in the most biased language possible and is completely fake.
 There has not been a lot of published research on fake news.
 There are some papers on how satirical news affects individuals and these studies generally find that the more someone is exposed to satire (like the Onion or Clickhole), the more likely they are to have increased cynicism and low efficacy, but only when they are also exposed to low levels of hard news.
 In other words, those only exposed to satire and no hard news experience these negative effects.
 There has been a lot of research on how we view and perceive the news.
 For example, selective exposure is the phenomenon where individuals seek out news that fits their ideological predispositions to avoid cognitive dissonance.
 We also know of selective perception, where individuals internalize new facts differently to fit with their ideological predispositions.
 We even know about perceived bias, where the source of the information – such as Fox News or MSNBC – provides a cognitive heuristic in which respondents perceive bias in the news when no bias is actually present.